Guanajuato (city): Festival Cervantino

 Guanajuato during the International Cervantino Festival.

 The world-famous Festival Internacional Cervantino is an annual cultural event, held in the city of Guanajuato, which sponsors a large number of artistic and cultural events with artists invited from Mexico and all over the world.
 The event is named in honor of Miguel de Cervantes, author of Don Quixote.
 The festival began in 1972, as short plays performed by University of Guanajuato students based on the works of Cervantes.
 In 2010, special guests included the state of Querétaro and the country of Colombia.
 The 2010 edition of the festival included performers such as Tangokineses from Argentina and Cumbia Cienaguera from Colombia.
 In total there were 424 events over 26 days.

+Traditional "tuna" or "estudiantina" band.
+A form of rondalla serenade widely practiced by students in Guanajuato.

 The festival hosts events such as opera, theater productions, film showings, art exhibitions, academic conferences and talks, concerts and dance recitals.
 The performances occur in 70 venues over most of the month of October.
 Events are held throughout the city, with some in other locations such as Mexico City, Guadalajara and San Miguel de Allende.
 The most important venue in Guanajuato for the festival is Juárez Theater, which is located close to Jardín de la Unión (Union Garden).
 Other important venues in the city are Teatro Principal, Cervantes Theater and facilities of the University of Guanajuato.
 Events are also held in area churches, plazas and even on the streets.
 Festival International Cervantino Callejero is a parallel event sponsored by Centro Libre de Experimentación Teatral y Artística (CLETA).
 In 2010, this event featured 300 performances with social themes.
-This annual event was begun in 1975, inspired in part by The Beatles’ Abbey Road album cover.
+This annual event was begun in 1975, inspired in part by The Beatles' Abbey Road album cover.